CMS HCD Guidebook- A Research Driven Redesign

 The HCD Guidebook is a central resource for HCD Practitioners within MACBIS, and a cornerstone of the work our HCDU team delivered.
 While it served many needs, the two most prevalent were:

-An onboarding resource for newcomers to the MACBIS ecosystem.
 The wealth of information about CMS Programs, relationship between teams in MACBIS, and our ways of working were broken down into bite-sized "modules" to help newcomers get up to speed gradually.

-A tool to help MACBIS HCD teams follow best practices.
 It provided access to shared resources like templates and asset libraries, guides on the best ways to work with stakeholders most effectively, and examples to refer to in their work.

 As our HCDU team gathered feedback from other teams in MACBIS and reflected on our service offerings, we agreed that the HCD guidebook could be more relevant, more accessible, and feature more tailored content for its audience.